storagebit/dirscan/README.md

 ```

 ## Note
-The binary available here on github was build on a fairly new Linux system.
+The binary available here on GitHub was build on a fairly new Linux system.
-If you see glibc related errors, you most likly run on a more dated version that my build system and you need to build it on your system.
+If you see glibc version related errors or messages, you most likely run on a more dated version that my build system, and you need to build it on your system.